-Legendary country singer Marty Robbins' high-profile and high-octane hobby found him driving a few trips around the track with NASCAR royalty.
-This isn't Garth Brooks goofing around at spring training.
-Without starting young or racing a full season, Robbins had a decent career, making him more than a novelty attraction or goodwill ambassador.
+Legendary country superstar Marty Robbins' high-profile and high-octane hobby found him driving a few trips around the race track with such NASCAR royalty as Richard Petty, Darrell Waltrip and Bobby Allison.
+It wasn't Garth Brooks taking a few at-bats during spring training for a good cause or anything that could be dismissed as a publicity stunt.
+Instead, Robbins had a decent motorsports career, making him more than a novelty attraction or goodwill ambassador.

-An Arizona native, Robbins grew up in a time when Bettenhausen was as revered a surname to racing fans as Acuff or Autry was to fans of all things country and western.
-Spending time in Hawaii while in the military sparked a lifelong interest in performing music, but fast times ahead never entirely overshadowed an appreciation for faster cars.
+An Arizona native, Robbins grew up at a time when Bettenhausen was as revered a surname to racing enthusiasts as Acuff or Autry was to fans of all things country and western.
+Spending time in Hawaii while in the military sparked a lifelong interest in performing music, but fast times ahead as a future Country Music Hall of Fame member never entirely overshadowed his appreciation for faster cars.

-After Little Jimmy Dickens lured the future Grand Ole Opry star to Nashville, Robbins and his son Ronny would become regular spectators at the Nashville Fairgrounds' race track.
-Eventually, the country singer, best known for "El Paso," invested in his first car.
-It was the souped-up Ford Coupe often called the "Devil Woman" car, designed by Bobby Hamilton's father.
+After Little Jimmy Dickens lured the future Grand Ole Opry star to Nashville, Robbins and his son Ronny became regular spectators at the Nashville Fairgrounds Speedway.
+Eventually, the country singer, best known for "Big Iron" and "El Paso," invested in his first car.
+It was the souped-up Ford Coupe often called the "Devil Woman" car.

 A Competitive Part-Timer

-By the 1966 NASCAR race in Nashville, Robbins had the equipment and raw talent to try his hand at the big leagues.
-Robbins used his celebrity over the years to meet stock car royalty.
-By '66, he was ready to become a part-time peer.
-Despite finishing 25th, with Richard Petty claiming one of 200 career victories that afternoon, that experience launched a 13-year career as a part-timer.
+By the 1966 race in Nashville, Robbins had the equipment and raw talent to try his hand at big-league stock car racing.
+A 25th place finish (Richard Petty netted one of 200 career victories that afternoon) launched a 13-year NASCAR career as a part-timer.

-After participating in just one race per year in 1966, 1968, and 1970, Robbins competed 20 times in five years.
-With little professional on-track experience, Robbins did quite well from 1971 to '76, notching six top 10 finishes.
-This includes a top-five performance at the Michigan International Speedway's Motor State 400, which was also won by Petty.
+After participating in just one race per year in 1966, 1968 and 1970, Robbins competed 20 times across the following five years.
+With little professional on-track experience, Robbins did quite well from 1971 to '76, notching six top 10 finishes (two of which came at Darlington Raceway) in the NASCAR Grand National Series.
+This included a top-five performance at the Michigan International Speedway's Motor State 400.
 He also had a strong performance at the 1972 Talladega 500 and 1973 Daytona 500.